cjessett/phase-4/week-7/weekend.md

 Great developers are always learning from each other and using the code to commune with other minds.

+While it's tempting to focus on the new, shiny thing of NodeJS and NPM, please complete this with your best effort.
+Many full-stack developers are fluent in a (Ruby+Rails / Python+Django) **and** JavaScript+Node pairing.
+We've seen Node developers, mid-project, utter "Shoulda done this in Rails..."
+We've seen Node apps globally die suddenly because of package bundling issues.
+The ability to think and reason by analogy and across platforms is a superpower.
+Don't lose the chance to gain it by choosing to be monolingual.

 **Firm Up ES6 Syntax**

 Firm up your mastery of the JavaScript thorny points and practice using ES6.